Windows 11 Update Error: Why it Fails & How to Fix it

 Some of the reasons include:

-- Hardware issues – Hardware issues can cause a lot of frustration, but they can normally be fixed by updating your system’s drivers.
-Solving these problems means finding out where the driver is located, downloading the updated version, and then installing it on your computer.
+- Hardware issues – Solving these problems means finding the driver’s location, downloading the updated version, and installing it on your computer.
 You can find updated drivers for your hardware at their respective manufacturer websites.

-- Insufficient disk space – Windows 11 is a RAM-hungry OS so you need to ensure your PC always has sufficient space to accommodate the updates.
-The first thing to do is free up some disk space so Windows has room to create the files it needs to run.
+- Insufficient disk space – Windows 11 is a RAM-hungry OS, so you must ensure your PC always has sufficient space to accommodate the updates.
+So the first thing to do is free up some disk space so Windows has room to create the files it needs to run.

 - Corrupt files – If you have corrupt system files on your PC, it could also cause Windows Update to fail.
 If this is the case, you’ll need to repair the corrupted system files before attempting to install updates again.